ezYakaEagle442/azure-spring-apps-petclinic-mic-srv/README.md

 See **[Bicep](./iac/bicep/README.md)**

 <span style="color:red">**Be aware that the MySQL DB is NOT deployed in a VNet but network FireWall Rules are Set.
-So ensure to allow ASC Outbound IP addresses or check the option "Allow public access from any Azure service within Azure to this server" in the Azure Portal / your MySQL DB / Networking / Firewall rules**</span>
+So ensure to allow ASA Outbound IP addresses or check the option "Allow public access from any Azure service within Azure to this server" in the Azure Portal / your MySQL DB / Networking / Firewall rules**</span>

 ## Deploy a Windows VM Client in the VNet